Skip to content

 • If the change affects security, the threat-model section is updated.

-• If the change touches biosecurity screening, a bioethics-aware reviewer is requested.
+• If the change touches biosecurity or dual-use risk (a roadmap area), a bioethics-aware reviewer is requested.

 • If the change touches the audit trail (tool_invocations table, SHA-256 input/output hashing, etc.), the audit semantics are documented in the PR description.